ManageIQ/manageiq.org/site/_posts/2017-01-03-last-week-in-manageiq-a-brand-new-euwe.md

 ## New

 With new code comes new bugs, one of our new projects is creating a new physical infrastructure provider, this is still ongoing work.
-However that has lead to a couple of bugs, but [Dávid Halász][18] to the rescue he's fixed our [Rubocop][19] [style guide][20] to [not complain][21] about the `$lenovo_log` global; the logging variable used by our first physical infrastructure provider, Lenovo.
+However that has led to a couple of bugs, but [Dávid Halász][18] to the rescue he's fixed our [Rubocop][19] [style guide][20] to [not complain][21] about the `$lenovo_log` global; the logging variable used by our first physical infrastructure provider, Lenovo.

 [Aparna Karve][22] has a new feature exposing [workflows on api request resources][23] to show the Request Workflow details in SUI.

 ## Deleted

 In this issue, I think [Martin Povolny][24] wins the deletion prize, with a massive `359,849` lines deleted!
 Admittedly [this PR][25] was part of the UI spit into a separate repo, but that still counts right?
-If you want to find the recently deleted code it can be found in it's own [repository][26], more information on this can be found in this [guide][27].
+If you want to find the recently deleted code it can be found in its own [repository][26], more information on this can be found in this [guide][27].
 This is all part of ManageIQ's plan to "extract all the things".
 Expect more code extractions over the coming months.

 ## Wrapping up